schnoellm/wristify-docs-and-api/Readme.md

 - The online service can implement any custom logic the user want to offer for the garmin app to be accessible.
 - In order for the app to access the functionality of the online service, the app requires an active network connection to the online service.

 ## Requirements
-Wristify needs to the following prerequisites:
+Wristify needs the following prerequisites:
 - Online service that is hosted somewhere accessible and offers the required REST API implementation
 - The online service needs to use a trusted HTTPS certificate in order that the watch trusts the communication
 - Active network connection to the online service

 # Features
 Wristify can handle the following responses to be displayed and interacted with: